The Scope and Purpose of a Home Inspection

 Getting the Information to You

 This report is designed to deliver important and technical information in a way that is easy for anyone to access and understand.
 If you are in a hurry, you can take a quick look at our "Summary Page” and quickly get critical information for important decision making.
-However, we strongly recommend that you take the time to read the full Report, which includes digital photographs, captions, diagrams, videos and hot links to additional information.
+However, we strongly recommend that you take the time to read the full Report, which includes digital photographs, captions, diagrams, descriptions, videos and hot links to additional information.

 This report can also be printed on paper or to a PDF document.